dowusubekoe-dev/aws-course_k21-academy/README.md

 * ***Dedicated Hosts***: Pay for a physical host that is fully dedicated to running your instances (Tenancy Models)

 ### Elastic Beanstalk (EBS) & Amazon LightSail
-*AWS Elastic Beanstalk (PaaS)*:  <p>is an easy-to-use service for deployment and scaling web applications and services deployed in multiple programming languages and servers such as Apache, Ngnix, Passenger and IIS.
-EBS automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.</p>
+*AWS Elastic Beanstalk (PaaS)*:  is an easy-to-use service for deployment and scaling web applications and services deployed in multiple programming languages and servers such as Apache, Ngnix, Passenger and IIS.
+EBS automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.
-*Amazon LightSail*: <p>is an easy to use cloud platform that offers everything needed to build an application or website, plus a cost efficient plan.</p>
+*Amazon LightSail*: is an easy to use cloud platform that offers everything needed to build an application or website, plus a cost efficient plan.
 * ***EBS*** is scalable, durable, and reliable*

 ### ECS, EKS, Fargate